Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 Acute otitis media

-Acute otitis media occurs in 3 stages or stages:
+Acute otitis media occurs in 3 stages:

 • Stage 1: acute eustachitis;